Fairey Swordfish: Production and further development

 In early 1936 a production contract for 68 aircraft was received, as the Swordfish I. Manufactured at Fairey's factory in Hayes, West London, the first production aircraft was completed in early 1936 and the type entered service with the Fleet Air Arm (FAA) in July 1936.
 By early 1940, Fairey was busy with the Swordfish and other types such as the new Fairey Albacore torpedo bomber.
 The Admiralty approached Blackburn Aircraft with a proposal that manufacture of the Swordfish be transferred to them; Blackburn then set up a new fabrication and assembly facility in Sherburn-in-Elmet, North Yorkshire.
 Less than a year later, the first Blackburn-built Swordfish made its first flight.
 During 1941 the Sherburn factory assumed primary responsibility for the fuselage, along with final assembly and testing of finished aircraft.

 Efforts were made to disperse production and to use shadow factories to minimise the damage caused by Luftwaffe bombing raids.
 Major sub-assemblies were produced by four subcontractors based in neighbouring Leeds.
-Initial deliveries from Sherburn were completed to the Swordfish I standard; from 1943 onwards, the improved Swordfish II and Swordfish III came into production and superseded the original model.
+Initial deliveries from Sherburn were completed to the Swordfish I standard; from 1943 onwards, the improved Swordfish II and Swordfish III came into production, at first supplementing, and then superseding the original model.
 The Swordfish II carried ASV Mk.
-II radar and the lower wings had metal undersurfaces to allow the use of 3-inch rockets.
-Later-built models also had the more powerful Pegasus XXX engine.
+II radar and the lower wings strengthened to allow the use of 3-inch rockets.
+Aircraft built from the summer of 1941 onwards had the more powerful Pegasus XXX engine.
 The Swordfish III was fitted with centimetric ASV Mk.XI radar mounted between the undercarriage legs, precluding carrying torpedoes, and retained the Pegasus XXX powerplant.

 Production of the Swordfish ended on 18 August 1944.
 Almost 2,400 aircraft had been built, 692 having been constructed by Fairey and a further 1,699 by Blackburn at their Sherburn facility.
-The most numerous version of the Swordfish was the Mark II, of which 1,080 were completed.
+Of the latter, 834 were Mark I, 545 Mark II and 320 Mark III.